superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 ## Usage

-If you're building a dapp using the deployed contracts (goerli or mainnet) then head directly over to the `@superfluid-finance/js-sdk`, also located in this repo.
+If you're building a dapp using the deployed contracts (goerli or mainnet) then you should instead use [`@superfluid-finance/js-sdk`](/packages/js-sdk).

 If you're building a Super App, then great!
 This is definitely the place to be.
-The contracts can be imported into your Solidity file like this:
+The contracts can be imported into your `.sol` file like this:

 ```js
 import { IConstantFlowAgreementV1 } from "@superfluid-finance/ethereum-contracts/contracts/interfaces/agreements/IConstantFlowAgreementV1.sol";
 ```

-And in your tests, use the `TestEnvironment` helper to deploy the Superfluid Framework.
+For writing tests, you can use the `TestEnvironment` helper to deploy all the necessary contracts.

 ```js
 const TestEnvironment = require("@superfluid-finance/ethereum-contracts/test/TestEnvironment");